the-loudspeaker/raspi-mptcp-kernel/README.md

 ## Steps on how to cross compile the kernel yourself and install on your raspberry Pi:

+Credit where credit is due: [@gokuu13](https://github.com/gokuu13) helped me with the cross compiling.

 Get required tools and accessories:

 ```